-Renovation While Treading Lightly on TraditionBy Larry Mogelonsky - Principal, Hotel Mogel Consulting Ltd. & Chairman, LMA Communications Inc.
+Renovation While Treading Lightly on TraditionBy Larry Mogelonsky - Owner of Hotel Mogel Consulting Limited and the founder of LMA Communications Inc.,

 Renovation While Treading Lightly on Tradition | By Larry Mogelonsky